armory/docs/content/en/docs/Overview/fiat-permissions-overview.md

 ---
 title: Permissions in Spinnaker
-summary: Learn about how Fiat manages permissions in Spinnaker.
 linkTitle: Permissions in Spinnaker
 weight: 80
+description: Learn about how Fiat manages permissions in Spinnaker.
 ---

 ## Overview